Newcastle City Hall (Australia): History

 In 1926 there was community debate over the inclusion of a large theatre in the commission.
 One of the more vocal opponents was the manager of the Victoria Theatre.
 Through the local press, an unceasing opposition campaign was conducted against the construction of a new theatre in Newcastle.
 Consequently, a poll of ratepayers occurred in 1926 at which voters were asked to indicate their preference for a town hall, theatre and shops or a town hall only.
 A majority were in support of the proposal to include the theatre in the design and a successful application under the Local Government Act to raise two hundred thousand pounds led to the resumption of land.

-The design of the town hall and theatre/shops complex was let as a single contract but separate tenders were called for the construction of the two buildings.
+The design of the town hall and theatre/shops complex was let as a single contract, but separate tenders were called for the construction of the two buildings.
 The successful tenderer was the firm of Charles Davis and Son, which submitted the lowest tender of 82,927 pounds.
 Among the firm's larger contracts were the AMP block, remodelling of the council's market street buildings, the Commercial Bank, and several hotels including the Crown and Anchor.
 His domestic work included Braeside at Waratah, designed by Frederick Menkens.

 In July 1927, the Council resumed just over 2 acres of land for the civic complex, including a site owned by John Brown.
-Included in the resumption were 10 lots in Section A of the original 2000 acre grant to the Australian Agricultural Company.
-Newcastle City Hall still stands on Lots 10, 11, and 12 of this portion, while Christie Place occupies Lots 13 and 14 with Wheeler Place occupying lot 9.
+Included in the resumption were 10 lots in Section A of the original 2000-acre grant to the Australian Agricultural Company.
+Newcastle City Hall still stands on Lots 10, 11, and 12 of these portions, while Christie Place occupies Lots 13 and 14 with Wheeler Place occupying lot 9.
 The firm of Archibald Rodgers previously occupied the site.
 The firm was established in Carrington in 1854.
 In 1870 the name was changed to Rodgers Bros. and the business moved to King Street on which City Hall now stands.
 The land was swampy and required six feet of fill to prepare it for the new engineering works including a blacksmiths' shop, fitting and machine shop and a moulding shop.
 Following resumption by Council in 1927, the buildings were auctioned or demolished.
 Part of the site now containing Nesca House was retained by Rodgers Bros.
 This land was resumed in 1936 for the construction of Nesca House.